Maastricht University: Faculty of Arts and Social Sciences

 The Faculty of Arts and Social Sciences, also known as FASoS, was founded in 1994.
 Currently FASoS hosts approximately 2000 students and around 240 staff members.
 Over 70% of the students are non-Dutch.
 Research and education is internationally oriented and all of the programmes are offered in English.
 The faculty is located in the centre of Maastricht, in four buildings on the Grote Gracht.

-The Faculty of Arts and Social Sciences offers two three-year bachelors programmes: Cultuurwetenschappen/Arts and Culture; and European Studies, and eight one-year masters programmes: European Studies; Globalisation and Development Studies; European Public Affairs; European Studies on Society, Science and Technology; Arts and Heritage; Policy, Management and Culture; Media Culture; Art, Literature and Society; and Politics and Society.
+The Faculty of Arts and Social Sciences offers four three-year bachelors programmes: Cultuurwetenschappen/Arts and Culture, European Studies, Digital Society and Global Studies, and eight one-year masters programmes: European Studies; Globalisation and Development Studies; European Public Affairs; European Studies on Society, Science and Technology; Arts and Heritage; Policy, Management and Culture; Media Culture; Art, Literature and Society; and Politics and Society.
 Furthermore, two two-year research masters are offered: Cultures of Arts, Science and Technology; and European Studies.

 The Research Institute for Arts and Social Sciences encompasses all research of the Faculty of Arts and Social Sciences.
 The Research Institute comprises four programmes: 1.
 Politics and Culture in Europe, 2.
 Science, Technology and Society, 3.
 Cultural Memory and Diversity and 4.
 Globalisation, Transnationalism and Development.
 The research area overlaps both the humanities and the social sciences.
 The faculty has a graduate school with an intake of about 10 PhD candidates each year.